wat is user generated content

 If that’s a question whizzing around in your head, you’re not the only one.

-• It proves they're authentic
+• It proves you're authentic

 • It shows real people use their products